petersgrandadventure/singnet/README.md

 machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-The agent servver is responsible for communicating with AI Adapters which connect to individual AI systems and the rest of the network.
-You can run an Agent connected to the SingularityNET network as a server that runs stand-alone or as one that forwareds requests for work to other servers running specialized AI services.
+The agent server is responsible for communicating with AI Adapters which connect to individual AI systems and the rest of the network.
+You can run an Agent connected to the SingularityNET network as a server that runs stand-alone or as one that forwards requests for work to other servers running specialized AI services.

 ### Prerequisites

 SingularityNET runs on Mac OS X, or any Linux which has Python 3 installed and Docker or Docker for Mac installed.
+For Windows you'll also need Git Bash/MinGW or Ubuntu on Windows 10 WSL.

 The core devs regularly develop on Mac OS X Sierra, Linux Mint Mate 18.2, and Linux Ubuntu 16.04 LTS among others.